Home > DiskWave, MacOS X, My Software > First public release of DiskWave

-First public release of DiskWave
+First Public Release of DiskWave

 WhichSize DiskWave is a freeware for MacOS X 10.6 (hence Intel Macs only for now) that can recursively size the directories on your drive.
 This allows to quickly identify and reclaim wasted space.